BMD WHOLE BODY

 Why This Test

-When and Who Needs BMD Whole Body Scan?
+When and Who Needs to Take a Whole Body BMD Test?

 Benefits